DKW2/MuCache_Extended/README.md

-# Mucache
+# Mucache_Extended

+This is a capstone project to analyze and look deeper into the microservice caching framework: MuCache.
+It focuses on reproducing the results of the paper (to confirm their findings) as well as explore how different caching strategies can affect the performance of the cache.
+This is inspired by the fact that the MuCache paper uses a simple key-value caching/invalidation strategy and did not explore any further.
+Thus, by exploring more advanced strategies, we can see how different caching strategies can affect the performance of microservices.

-This repository contains the prototype system for our NSDI 2024 paper:
+The paper describing the entire MuCache framework and experiments is in this NSDI 2024 paper:
 [Mucache: a General Framework for Caching in Microservice Graphs](https://www.usenix.org/conference/nsdi24/presentation/zhang-haoran).

-## How to run our code and reproduce our results
+## How to run the code and reproduce the results
-See [scripts/README.md](scripts/README.md) for a detailed description of how to set up our code, run our experiments, and reproduce our results.
+See [scripts/README.md](scripts/README.md) for a detailed description of how to set up our code, run our experiments, and reproduce our results. *Will update for more clarity in this repo*

-## Cite
+## Citing the Paper

 ```
 @inproceedings{zhang24mucache,